dogandpony/senior-frontend-test/README.md

 ## Deadline

 Please submit your test as a Github repository URL, along with a readme file containing instructions on how to set up and run your application.
-If you'd like to submit a _private repository_, please remember to add [Caio](https://github.com/CaioCosta) and [Bill](https://github.com/billaddison) with viewer access to the repository.
+If you'd like to submit a _private repository_, please add [Caio](https://github.com/CaioCosta) and [Bill](https://github.com/billaddison) with view access to the private repository.

-The deadline for submissions is **Monday, 12th of October**. _Submissions will not be accepted after this date._
+The deadline for submissions is **Monday, 22th of February**. _Submissions will not be accepted after this date._ Applications will be evaluated in order of receipt.
+For applicants who meet our requirements, interviews will be conducted as soon as the test has been evaluated.
+Note we have a limit of 3 positions available.

 ## Tips